The new year begins with the D&D team giving us the Artificer class.

 Master Smith.
 At 1st level you gain proficiency with smith’s tools and you also learn the Mending cantrip.
 A gunsmith probably will probably need both of them.
 Guns can get damage pretty easily.

 Thunder Cannon.
 At 1st level you construct your weapon which is called Thunder Cannon.
-Basically, it’s a greatsword with a 150 with a range of 150 feet.
+Basically, it’s a greatsword with a range of 150 feet.
 It’s also mentioned that it needs to be reloaded once it’s been fired.
 Did they mean that it has the Loading property or did they word it this way so that the loading of the weapon can’t be avoided?
 Also, in case the Thunder Cannon is destroyed or otherwise lost, rules are provided so you can create a new one.

 Arcane Magazine.
 This is for level 1 as well.
 It’s sort of like the Alchemical Satchel but this makes ammo for the Thunder Cannon.
 At the end of a long rest you can create 40 rounds and at the end of a short one you can create 10.
 This, again, takes care of most of the micromanaging.
 However, they don’t vanish after a specific amount of time like the Formulas of the Alchemical Satchel.
 Finally, you can create a new one if you lose it, with the right components of course.